MasseyHacks/masseyhacks-tutorials/website-with-github-pages/README.md

  - **Property:** An attribute of an HTML tag that will be changed.
 Here, the property is `text-align`.
  - **Value**: What to change the property of the selector to.
 Here, the value is `center`.

-Each CSS rule applies to all HTML tags within any HTML file that it is included.
-CSS rules can have multiple property and value pairs.
 Though we didn't really encounter them, each HTML object has a number of attributes that have a set value that determines how the object will act.
 CSS exists to work alongside HTML in order to change the behaviour of its objects to whatever value is specified.
+Here, `text-align` is a property of every `body` tag, and this CSS rule sets the value of `text-align` to center.

+Each CSS rule applies to all HTML tags to the HTML document.
+This means that every single `<body>` tag will have its `text-align` attribute set to `center`.
+CSS rules can have multiple property and value pairs, which means that I can set more attributes of `body` by adding more properties within the curly braces.

 If we read the CSS that I just gave you in simple English, it would probably sound like "Select every `body` tag on this HTML page and set the alignment of the text within the body tag to be centered."

+### Changing Fonts